 - 1/4 tsp vanilla extract

-- Combine the dry ingredients (flour, brown sugar, baking powder, baking soda, allspice, nutmeg, cinnamon, ground ginger, kosher salt, and ground cloves) in a large bowl and whisk to combine.
+Combine the dry ingredients (flour, coconut sugar, baking powder, baking soda, allspice, nutmeg, cinnamon, ground ginger, sea salt, and ground cloves) in a large bowl and whisk to combine.

 - In a separate bowl, combine the wet ingredients (milk, buttermilk, pumpkin puree, egg, coconut oil, and vanilla extract) and whisk to combine.

 - Add the wet ingredients to the dry and stir together.
 Mix until just incorporated - try not to over-stir.
 It's okay if the batter is lumpy.
 Let the batter sit for 5 minutes.

 - Heat a non-stick skillet of medium-high heat.
 Pour approximately 1/2 cup of the batter in the middle of the griddle and twirl pan in a circular motion to get the batter to spread out evenly to approximately a 5 inch circle.
 No need to add any additional oil to the pan since the batter already has coconut oil.

 - Cook until bubbles begin to emerge from the center of the pancake and the sides of the pancake change from shiny to dull, approximately 3-6 minutes.
 Quickly slide a spatula underneath the pancake and flip over.
 Cook on this side for an additional 2-3 minutes, or until golden brown.

 - To keep the pancakes warm while finishing up all the batter, you can place the pancakes on a cookie sheet lined with aluminum foil in the oven at 200 degrees.